 If I search for “yoga for beginners”, find your book and purchase your book about yoga for beginners, that tells the algorithm that your book is relevant for that specific term.
 If enough people do this, then this gives the algorithm even more indication of your book’s relevance to that keyword, which will make your book rank higher for that term.

 That is called a “source keyword”, in this specific case it would be “yoga for beginners”.

 We can see how this works by having a look at the url.
 Each time you click on one of the listings that the your search offered you, Amazon generates a specific url.
-Like this:

 For more in-depth information on keyword relevance and ranking, download our free report 7 Pillars of Self-Publishing Bestselling Books.

 Not only do reviews serve as social proof, showing customers that your book is really as good as you say it is, but the algorithm also assigns a lot of importance to them.
 Put simply, if you have many 5 star reviews the algorithm thinks that your book is awesome, understands that customers are satisfied with it and thus it will show your book even higher for relevant search terms.
 Simple enough.

 The 2 factors that are take into account are:

 - Rating – how-many-star reviews your book gets